In the previous chapter we introduced a simple Web 1.0-style hypermedia application to manage contacts. Our application

 Now, given that htmx has issued a request and gotten back some HTML as a response, and that we are going to swap this content into the existing page (rather than replacing the entire page), the question becomes: where should this new content be placed?

 It turns out that the default htmx behavior is to simply put the returned content inside the element that triggered the request.
-That’s obviously not a good thing in the case of our button: we will end up with a list of contacts awkwardly embedded within the button element.
+That’s not a good thing in the case of our button: we will end up with a list of contacts awkwardly embedded within the button element.
 That will look pretty silly and is obviously not what we want.

 Fortunately htmx provides another attribute,